candiepih/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-# shell variables and expansions
+# Shell variables and expansions
 This topic was aimed at understanding the following:-

 ### General